aergoio/aergolite/README.md

 It will return

-On full nodes: (not yet implemented)
+On full nodes:

 * `unprocessed`: the transaction was not yet processed by the network
 * `included`: a consensus was reached and the transaction was included on a block
 * `rejected`: a consensus was reached and the transaction was rejected

-On pruned nodes:
+On light nodes:

 * `unprocessed`: the transaction was not yet processed by the network
 * `processed`: the transaction was processed by the network and a consensus was reached on its result

-Pruned nodes do not keep information about specific transactions.
+Light nodes do not keep information about specific transactions.

 ### Transaction Notification